\v{C}ech-Delaunay gradient flow and homology inference for self-maps: Background

-in which we write $\Hgroup (K_i)$ for the direct sum of the homology groups of all dimensions, and the maps $h_{i,i+1} \colon \Hgroup (K_{i}) \to \Hgroup (K_{i+1})$ induced by the inclusions $K_i\subseteq K_{i+1}$ are linear.
-By composition, we have a linear map $h_{i,j} \colon \Hgroup (K_{i}) \to \Hgroup (K_{j})$ for every $i \leq j$, and we call this structure a \emph{persistence module}.
+in which we write $\Hgroup (K_i)$ for the direct sum of the homology groups of all dimensions.
+Together with the maps $h_{i,j} \colon \Hgroup (K_i) \to \Hgroup (K_j)$ induced by the inclusions $K_i \subseteq K_j$, which are linear, we call this diagram the \emph{persistent homology} of the filtration.
+More generally, a diagram of vector spaces with this shape is called a \emph{persistence module}.
 Such a module is \emph{indecomposable} if all vector spaces are trivial, except for an interval of $1$-dimensional vector spaces, $\Fspace \to \Fspace \to \ldots \to \Fspace$, that are connected by isomorphisms.
-Indeed, \eqref{eqn:tower} can be written as the direct sum of indecomposable modules, and this decomposition is essentially unique.
-If an interval starts at position $i$ and ends at position $j-1$, then there is a homology class $\alpha$ \emph{born} at $K_i$ that \emph{dies entering} $K_j$.
-We represent this interval by the pair $(r_i,r_j)$.
-By convention, $r_j = \infty$ if $j-1 = N$.
-The \emph{dimension} of the pair is the dimension of the homology classes in the coset, and its \emph{persistence} is $r_j-r_i$.
+Indeed, \eqref{eqn:tower}, and more generally, any persistence module of finite-dimensional vector spaces, can be written as the direct sum of indecomposable modules, and this decomposition is essentially unique.
+See \cite[Basis Lemma]{EJM15} for a constructive proof.
+If an interval starts at position $i$ and ends at position $j-1$, then we say there is a homology class \emph{born} at $K_i$ that \emph{dies entering} $K_j$.
+To allow for the case $j-1 = N$, we introduce $r_{N+1} = \infty$ and represent the interval by the \emph{birth-death pair} $(r_i, r_j)$.
+Its \emph{dimension} is the homological degree in which the class arises, and its \emph{persistence} is $r_j-r_i$.

-By construction, the rank of $\Hgroup (K_i)$ is the number of indecomposable modules whose intervals cover $i$.
-It is readily computed from the multiset of pairs, which we call the \emph{persistence diagram} of the radius function, denoted $\Dgm{}{\F}$.
+By construction, the rank of $\Hgroup (K_i)$ is the number of indecomposable modules whose intervals cover $r_i$.
+It is readily computed from the multiset of birth-death pairs, which we call the \emph{persistence diagram} of the radius function, denoted $\Dgm{}{\radiusDC}$.
 More generally, we can use this diagram to compute the rank of the image of $h_{i,j}$ for $i \leq j$; see e.g.\ \cite[page 152]{EdHa10}.